cdcasey/theatrical-ui/README.md

 ### React + Bootstrap

 I chose a [Bootstrap template](https://startbootstrap.com/template-overviews/sb-admin/) for the layout because it was responsive and I could see where menu items would go.
 It also meant that I didn't have to create my own UI.
 However, this was my first React application.
 I found the process of cutting up the template into React components tedious and slightly error-prone.
 While I did get a functioning UI in the end, I think may have been better to build components as they were needed.

+### React + JQuery

+I had initially chosen a JQuery-based plugin called [FullCalendar](https://fullcalendar.io/) for the calendar functionality.
+However, once I tried adding the calendar to the React component that was to contain it, it did not render.
+I learned the hard way that DOM-manipulation libraries do not play well with virtual DOM frameworks.
+I found a tutorial that said to put the JQuery code that calls FullCalendr in the componentDidMount method, but that didn't work either.
+In the end I foundd on a React-based calendar that shows up, but is not as full-featured as FullCalendar.
+This is a feature with which I will continue to experiment.
+If I can't find a satisfactory 3rd-party solution, I will create my own calendar.

+I also noticed that there's a JQuery-based navigaton toggler in the Bootstrap template that doesn't work.
+I commented it out for the time being.